-James Whitlow Delano has lived in Asia for 18 years.
-His work has been awarded internationally: the Alfred Eisenstadt Award (from Columbia University and Life Magazine), Leica’s Oskar Barnack, Picture of the Year International, PDN and others.
-Delano’s series on Kabul’s drug detox and psychiatric hospital was awarded 1st place in the 2008 NPPA Best [...]
+James Whitlow Delano has lived in Asia for over 20 years.
+His work has been awarded internationally: the Alfred Eisenstadt Award (from Columbia University and Life Magazine), Leica’s Oskar Barnack, Picture of the Year International, NPPA Best of Photojournalism, PDN and others for work from China, Japan, Afghanistan and Burma, etc.

 Suthep Kritsanavarin is one of Thailand’s leading photojournalists.
 He has covered environmental, social and humanitarian issues in Southeast Asia for nearly two decades.

 Ashley Gilbertson’s photographs from Iraq, where he worked almost exclusively from 2002 until 2008 on assignment for The New York Times, gained him recognition from the Overseas Press Club who, in 2004, honored him with prestigious Robert Capa Gold Medal for his work in Falluja.
 His first book, Whiskey Tango Foxtrot, was released in 2007.
 Read more about Ashley Gilbertson[…]

 Agnès Dherbeys is a Bangkok-based 35-year-old French photographer.
 She has mainly focused her work in Nepal, East Timor, Indonesia, Cambodia and Thailand, as well as in the Palestinian Territories/Israel.

 I have worked as a photojournalist, art director, designer and illustrator.
 I currently maintain a design and commercial photography studio in Provo, Utah.

 Alison Morley is a photo editor and educator.
 Alison has been the Chair of the Documentary Photography and Photojournalism Program at the International Center of Photography in New York since 2000.